PlugFox/SurfGear/packages/relation/README.md

 ![StreamedStateBuilder Scheme](https://i.ibb.co/xhVBkt8/relation-streamed-state-builder.png)

-`StreamStateBuilder` is a widget that builds itself based on the latest snapshot of interaction with a `StreamedState`.
-The `StreamStateBuilder`'s behavior is almost the same as the standard `StreamBuilder` with the difference that it accepts `StreamedState` instead of the usual `Stream`, thus simplifying the initial data setup.
+`StreamStateBuilder` is a widget built on the latest snapshot of interaction with a `StreamedState`.
+The `StreamStateBuilder`'s behavior is almost the same as the standard `StreamBuilder`.
+The only difference is that it accepts `StreamedState` instead of the usual `Stream`, thus simplifying the initial data setup.

-`StreamStateBuilder` rebuilds its widget subtree each time as its associated `StreamedState` emits a new value.
+`StreamStateBuilder` rebuilds its widget subtree each time as its corresponding `StreamedState` emits a new value.
 This is the recommended way to organize your UI layer.
 It can save you from multiple `setState()` function calls.

 ```dart
 Container(